zcaceres/quickdrawcoding/Readme.md

 # QuickdrawJS
 ## A Wild-West Adventure through Javascript

+QuickdrawJS: the world's first Wild West adventure about typing Javascript accurately!

+## TWO MODES
+### Shooting Gallery
-QuickdrawJS takes in an arbitrary-length string of code (as textfile, XML, or HTML) and transforms it into a Wild West shooting gallery!
+Takes in an arbitrary-length string of code (as textfile, XML, or HTML) and transforms it into a Wild West shooting gallery!

 Type the letters as they appear.
 Go as fast as you can.
 Each time you miss, you lose a point.
 Each time you hit, you get a point.

-## TWO MODES
-### Shooting Gallery
-Type letters as fast and as accurately as possible!
 - Spaces will prompt you when they appear.
 - Reload on newlines ('\n') by pressing ENTER!

 ### Duel
-Multiplayer, played on the same computer.
+For two players.
+Played on the same computer.
 One player types the code that appears.
 The other player controls the mouse.

 When the typing player makes a mistake, a small opportunity will appear for the mouse-controlling player to click and FIRE!
 If the mouse-controlling player clicks outside of that window, the typing player can press the spacebar to FIRE!